-In 2022, we continued to focus on strengthening our procurement practices.
+In 2023, we continued to focus on strengthening our procurement practices.
 We prioritized engagement with our top strategic and key suppliers, who account for a significant percentage of our direct material spend.
 We completed technical assessments to help identify gaps in the capabilities and maturity of our suppliers.
 We used the results of these technical assessments to develop improvement plans focused on bolstering supply chain resilience and partnership.
-In 2022, we expanded our supplier management training to include our top 40 suppliers.
-As a component of our Supplier Excellence Program, the training aims to help improve quality, and included activities such as the development of performance improvement and implementation plans.
+In 2023, we continued our supplier management training to include our top 40 suppliers.
+As a component of our Supplier Excellence Program, the training aims to help improve quality, and includes activities such as the development of performance improvement and implementation plans.

-In 2021, we completed the integration of MedAccred - a medical device industry - managed supply chain oversight program that identifies and verifies compliance to critical manufacturing process requirements - into our Quality System.
-Through this program, we aim to enhance patient safety, improve device quality and reduce product recalls.
-Edwards is actively participating in MedAccred industry working groups for Sterilization and Supplier Resilience, and we have three sterilization partners participating in an FDA-sponsored MedAccred pilot in 2023.
-We will begin leveraging MedAccred audits for sterilization based on the results of the pilot.
+In 2021, we completed the integration of MedAccred - a medical device industry-managed supply chain oversight program that identifies and verifies compliance to critical manufacturing process requirements - into our Quality System.
+Through this program, we aim to enhance patient safety, improve device quality, and reduce product recalls.
+Edwards is actively participating in MedAccred industry working groups for Sterilization and Supplier Resilience.
 In addition, Edwards is a member of the MedAccred Management Council, and we are active in supporting the adoption of this oversight program more broadly in the medical technology industry.